Rishi-Mishima/odin-recipes/landing_Page/README.md

 4. A sign up box with a button
 5. A bottom bar with copyright

-> The codes shows in the CSS has bugs if the window size changes
+> The contents changes with the window size

-Bugs will be fixed in the future